Soojin-Lee0819/introduction-to-interactive-media/finalProject/journal.md

 ![](images/schematic.png)

+I may be done with this project!
+I might give it a few days because I might want to add something, but overall, I think I'm finished!

 **WILL I CHANGE MY PROJECT?** Because the process was relatively smooth, I do not want to change my project.

 --------------------